dengsgo/go-decorator/README.md

 [中文](README.zh_cn.md) | English

-> Beta versions, use with caution in production environments.
+> Beta versions, use with caution in production environments.  ⭐star Focus on project progress.

 `go-decorator` is a middleware tool for Go language compilers that enables non-intrusive decorator usage via annotations.